planetscale/docs/content/docs/mysql-workbench-quickstart.md

 This quickstart includes the following steps:

-1. Create a PlanetScale Database account.
+1. Create a PlanetScale account.
 2. Create a cluster.
 3. Create a database.
 4. Find the MySQL connection string for your database.